 Exegesis

-Not Multiply Wives
+Not Multiple Wives

 The Lord Himself